wachaon/wes/docs/README.en.md

 *argv.unnamed* and *argv.named* cast the value type of the command line argument to one of the *String* *Number* *Boolean* .

-Enter the command line arguments along with the *REP* .
+Enter the command line arguments along with *REP* .

 ```bat